Rates & Terms

 For example, if your interest rate moves from 6.50% to 6.75%, that is a 25 basis point increase.
 Lenders, investors, and loan officers use basis points to communicate precise changes in pricing without ambiguity.

 Why This Matters: Small changes in basis points can have a significant impact on your monthly payment and total loan cost.
-Understanding this unit of measurement helps you evaluate rate quotes and pricing adjustments with clarity.
+Understanding this unit of measurement helps you evaluate rate quotes and discount point pricing with clarity.

 Want this applied to your situation?